Best Singapore VPN in 2025: Best Free & Paid VPNs

 With NordVPN, you can enjoy everything a premium VPN service should have, such as a kill switch, split tunneling and multiple VPN protocols.
 However, the VPN is a little less user-friendly, with different servers offering different levels of security features, and the mobile map interface being a bit more challenging to use.

-NordVPN has Singapore VPN servers.
-However, lucky for NordVPN, it has faster Singapore server download speeds than ExpressVPN.
+NordVPN has Singapore VPN servers with faster server download speeds than ExpressVPN.
 Even so, ExpressVPN and NordVPN aren’t too far apart.

 Note that Singapore is one of our regular testing locations for VPN speed, and NordVPN earns the top spot in our fastest VPN article.
 These incredible speeds are possible thanks to its custom NordLynx protocol, which is based on the WireGuard protocol but modified for speed.